fenago/pytest-quick-start-guide/testing-with-pytest/Lab_6.md

 Setting xfail_strict= true causes tests marked with @pytest.mark.xfail that don’t fail to be reported as an error.
 I think this should always be set.
-For more information on the xfail marker, go to Marking Tests as Expecting to Fail, on page 37.
+For more information on the xfail marker, go to Marking Tests as Expecting to Fail

 ### Avoiding Filename Collisions